deesii/blueberriesbnb-phase-2/README.md

-# MakersBnB Python Project Seed
+# MakersBnB Team Blueberry

-This repo contains the seed codebase for the MakersBnB project in Python (using Flask and Pytest).

-Someone in your team should fork this seed repo to their Github account.
-Everyone in the team should then clone this fork to their local machine to work on it.
+This is the continuation of the MakersBnB project, which started as part of the Makers Academy Software Engineering Bootcamp.

 ## Setup